-Any foreign travel of a State employee will require prior approval of the Comptroller General regardless of the source of funds financing such travel.
-For the purpose of this regulation, foreign travel is defined as any destination outside the continental limits of the United States except Alaska, Hawaii, Canada, Puerto Rico, Guam or the Virgin Islands.
+Any foreign travel of a state employee will require prior approval of the Comptroller General regardless of the source of funds financing such travel.
+For this regulation, foreign travel is defined as any destination outside the continental limits of the United States except Alaska, Hawaii, Canada, Puerto Rico, Guam or the Virgin Islands.